10 Social Good Programs Driving Engagement During COVID-19

 2. WILDFANG donates to Dress for Success with each purchase.

 Dress For Success is dedicated to helping women achieve economic independence by providing support and professional attire.
-Because the organisation is dedicated to women’s empowerment, it fits in nicely with the WILDFANG brand, which has always revolved around feminism and women’s rights.
+Because the organization is dedicated to women’s empowerment, it fits in nicely with the WILDFANG brand, which has always revolved around feminism and women’s rights.
 This campaign is also timely and relevant to the COVID-19 pandemic because the crisis has caused an increase in layoffs and unemployment.

 3. Burberry converts a trench coat factory to make non-surgical gowns and masks for patients, funds vaccine research, and donates to charities.